Provision the Windows Data Science Virtual Machine on Azure

 Tools installed on the Microsoft Data Science Virtual Machine

-If you wish to use R for your analytics, the VM has Microsoft R Server Developer edition installed.
-Microsoft R Server is a broadly deployable enterprise-class analytics platform based on R that is supported, scalable, and secure.
-Supporting a variety of big data statistics, predictive modeling and machine learning capabilities, R Server supports the full range of analytics – exploration, analysis, visualization, and modeling.
-By using and extending open source R, Microsoft R Server is fully compatible with R scripts, functions and CRAN packages, to analyze data at enterprise scale.
+If you wish to use Microsoft enterprise libraries for scalable R or Python for your analytics, the VM has Microsoft ML Server Developer edition (Previously known as Microsoft R Server) installed.
+Microsoft ML Server is a broadly deployable enterprise-class analytics platform available for both R and Python and is scalable, commercially supported and secure.
+Supporting a variety of big data statistics, predictive modeling and machine learning capabilities, ML Server supports the full range of analytics – exploration, analysis, visualization, and modeling.
+By using and extending open source R and Python, Microsoft ML Server is fully compatible with R / Python scripts, functions and CRAN / pip / Conda packages, to analyze data at enterprise scale.
 It also addresses the in-memory limitations of Open Source R by adding parallel and chunked processing of data.
 This enables you to run analytics on data much bigger than what fits in main memory.
-Visual Studio Community Edition included on the VM contains the R Tools for Visual Studio extension that provides a full IDE for working with R. You can also download and use other IDEs as well such as RStudio.
+Visual Studio Community Edition included on the VM contains the R Tools for Visual Studio and Python tools for Visual Studio extension that provides a full IDE for working with R or Python.
+We also provide other IDEs as well such as RStudio and PyCharm Community edition on the VM.

-To point the Python Tools for Visual Studio at Anaconda Python 2.7 and 3.5, you need to create custom environments for each version.
-To set these environment paths in the Visual Studio 2015 Community Edition, navigate to Tools -> Python Tools -> Python Environments and then click + Custom.
+To point the Python Tools for Visual Studio at Anaconda Python 2.7, you need to create custom environments for each version.
+To set these environment paths in the Visual Studio 2017 Community Edition, navigate to Tools -> Python Tools -> Python Environments and then click + Custom.

-Anaconda Python 2.7 is installed under C:\Anaconda and Anaconda Python 3.5 is installed under c:\Anaconda\envs\py35.
+Anaconda Python 3.6 is installed under C:\Anaconda and Anaconda Python 2.7 is installed under c:\Anaconda\envs\python2.
 See PTVS documentation for detailed steps.

 Anaconda distribution also comes with a Jupyter notebook, an environment to share code and analysis.
-A Jupyter notebook server has been pre-configured with Python 2.7, Python 3.4, Python 3.5, and R kernels.
-There is a desktop icon named "Jupyter Notebook to launch the browser to access the Notebook server.
-If you are on the VM via remote desktop, you can also visit https://localhost:9999/ to access the Jupyter notebook server when logged in to the VM.
+A Jupyter notebook server has been pre-configured with Python 2.7, Python 3.x, PySpark, Julia and R kernels.
+There is a desktop icon named "Jupyter Notebook" to start the Jupyter server and launch the browser to access the Notebook server.

-We have packaged several sample notebooks in Python and in R. The Jupyter notebooks show how to work with Microsoft R Server, SQL Server 2016 R Services (In-database analytics), Python, Microsoft Cognitive ToolKit for deep learning and other Azure technologies once you log in to Jupyter.
+We have packaged several sample notebooks in Python and in R. The Jupyter notebooks show how to work with Microsoft ML Server, SQL Server ML Services (In-database analytics), Python, Microsoft Cognitive ToolKit, Tensorflow and other Azure technologies once you access Jupyter.
 You can see the link to the samples on the notebook home page after you authenticate to the Jupyter notebook using the password you created in an earlier step.

 You may get a message stating that your evaluation period has expired.
 Enter your Microsoft account credentials or create a new free account to get access to the Visual Studio Community Edition.

-A developer version of SQL Server 2016 with R Services to run in-database analytics is provided on the VM.
-R Services provide a platform for developing and deploying intelligent applications.
-You can use the rich and powerful R language and the many packages from the community to create models and generate predictions for your SQL Server data.
-You can keep analytics close to the data because R Services (In-database) integrate the R language with SQL Server.
+A developer version of SQL Server 2017 with ML Services to run in-database analytics is provided on the VM in either R or Python.
+ML Services provide a platform for developing and deploying intelligent applications.
+You can use the rich and powerful these languages and the many packages from the community to create models and generate predictions for your SQL Server data.
+You can keep analytics close to the data because ML Services (In-database) integrates both the R and Python language within the SQL Server.
 This eliminates the costs and security risks associated with data movement.

 You can access the SQL server by launching SQL Server Management Studio.
 Your VM name is populated as the Server Name.
 Use Windows Authentication when logged in as the admin on Windows.
 Once you are in SQL Server Management Studio you can create other users, create databases, import data, and run SQL queries.

-To enable In-database analytics using Microsoft R, run the following command as a one time action in SQL Server management studio after logging in as the server administrator.
+To enable In-database analytics using SQL ML Services, run the following command as a one time action in SQL Server management studio after logging in as the server administrator.

 CREATE LOGIN [%COMPUTERNAME%\SQLRUserGroup] FROM WINDOWS (Please replace the %COMPUTERNAME% with your VM name)